next-hat/documentation/guides/README.md

 </blockquote>

 <p id="nxtmdoc-meta-description">
-This section include the summary for nanocl guides
+This section include the summary guides for Next Hat products and tools
 </p>

 <table width="100%">